Pylons/pyramid/docs/tutorials/bfgwiki/definingviews.rst

 Adding Templates
 ================

-The views we've added all reference a :term:`template`.
+Most view callables we've added expected to be rendered via a :term:`template`.
 Each template is a :term:`Chameleon` template.
 The default templating system in :mod:`repoze.bfg` is a variant of :term:`ZPT` provided by Chameleon.
 These templates will live in the ``templates`` directory of our tutorial package.

 The ``view.pt`` Template
 ------------------------